Laplace principle for large population games with control interaction: Laplace principle for non-cooperative games

-For LDP with $T$ arbitrary, one needed additional monotonicity properties which can be guaranteed under conditions on the constants $\varepsilon, q, c$ and $a$.
+For LDP with $T$ arbitrary, by Theorem \ref{thm:LDP-Tlarge}, one needs additional monotonicity properties.
+These can be guaranteed by appropriate conditions on the constants $\varepsilon, q, c$ $a$ and $T$.
 Note that the large deviation principle for this example was obtained in \cite{Del-Lac-Ram_Concent} for the case of closed-loop controls.